 On February 22, 1889, Jose Rizal wrote a Tagalog letter entitled “Sa Mga Kababayang Dalaga Sa Malolos,” praising and supporting their plan of putting up a night school.

 Why did Rizal write them a letter?

 Teodoro Sandiko irked the friars for supporting women’s education and promoting liberal ideas.
 He was accused of being a filibuster and a subversive; that’s why he had to sail to Hong Kong later in December 1888 to escape persecution.
 He then went to Spain to continue his law school at the Universidad Central de Madrid (now called Universidad Complutense de Madrid or the Complutense University of Madrid).
-Soon after, he joined the Propaganda Movement, and on February 15, 1889, he agreed to manage La Solidaridad together with Marcelo del Pilar and Graciano López Jaena.
+Soon after, he joined the Propaganda Movement, and on February 15, 1889, he agreed to manage La Solidaridad together with Marcelo del Pilar, Mariano Ponce, and Graciano López Jaena.